Madagascar Birding Tour

 Madagascar has a rich birdlife and over two hundred species are recorded.
 They include a high rate of endemism.
 Due to deforestation the birdlife in Madagascar is now under threat.

 To assist in their preservation, we offer this Madagascar birding tour.
-This is in collaboration with the Association ASITY.
+This Madagascar safari tour is done in collaboration with the Association ASITY.
 This includes Malagasy birdwatchers.
 By choosing this tour, you make your contribution to the preservation of Madagascar birds.

 About the 12 Days Madagascar Birding Tour

 The first destination on this Madagascar birding tour is a journey.
 A journey to the bird and animal-rich sites of Perinet and Mantadia National Park.
 This is in the eastern rain-forest zone.
 The unforgettable song of the Indri drifts through these forests.